Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers

-The fluid-solid coupling is handled using a non-matching immersed method.
-The model is inspired by the approach recently presented in \cite{heltai-caiazzo-2019,heltai-caiazzo-mueller-2021}, in which the coupling was implemented via a singular forcing term in the elasticity equation, imposing a Neumann-like boundary condition computed from an asymptotic approximation of a local analytical solution.
-We aim at extending this approach to more general boundary conditions.
-In particular, we consider a \textit{local deformation} Dirichlet boundary condition for the elastic problem, in which the coupling between small fluid vessels and solid tissue does not depend on the solid deformation at the macroscale level.
-This local deformation is necessary to target applications in the context of homogenizaton, in order to have a cell problem that can simulate the microscale dynamics and does not depend, on a first approximation, on the larger scales.
+The model considered in this paper is inspired by the one presented by Heltai et al.\cite{heltai-caiazzo-2019,heltai-caiazzo-mueller-2021}, in which the coupling was implemented via a singular forcing term in the elasticity equation, but restricted to Neumann-like boundary condition for the solid model, computed from an asymptotic approximation of a local analytical solution.
+The goal of this work is to proposed, analyze, and validate a mixed-dimensional model for general coupling conditions between tissue and fluid, as a further step towards the treatment of fully coupled 3D-1D fluid-structure interaction problems.